-We have developed seven tests for COVID-19.
+We have developed twelve tests for COVID-19 globally.
 We have molecular and antigen tests that help detect an active infection of COVID-19, as well as serology tests that help detect antibodies.
 Our first molecular test is used on our lab-based molecular instrument, m2000.
 Many of these instruments are already located in hospital and academic medical center labs where patients go for care.
 For more information on m2000, check out this article: https://abbo.tt/2U1WMiU

 We also have a molecular test for our Alinity m system under the FDA's Emergency Use Authorization.
 For more information on Alinity m, check out this news release: https://abbo.tt/2zrt52N